ivoberger/ivoberger.com/content/posts/2019-07-20-How-to-Set-up-Port-Forwarding-with-iptables.md

 ---
 title: "How to Set up Port Forwarding with iptables"
-description: "A qucik guide on simple port-forwarding using NAT and DNAT in iptables"
+description: "A quick guide on simple port-forwarding using NAT and DNAT in iptables"
 date: 2019-07-20 15:40:00
 slug: port-forwarding-with-iptables
 tags: